 Remember to always come back to the central card to tie it all together.
 The reading shouldn’t be sporadic and disjointed.
 The past/present/future of your aspirations should all relate to the central card.
 The subconscious influences are the ones that actually affect the central problem.

 If you’re just starting out, this one can be quite intimidating, but it’s well worth the effort to learn.
+Remember to also pay attention to card reversals in a tarot reading.

 For my favorite non-standard tarot deck, Shores of Moon Luna Somnia, click here: